 |6||(SRV_FORCE_NO_LOG_REDO) does not perform redo log roll-forward as part of recovery.
 Running queries that require indexes are likely to fail with this mode active.
 However, if a table dump still causes a crash, you can try using a |

 Note also that XtraDB (<= MariaDB 10.2.6) by default will crash the server when it detects corrupted data in a single-table tablespace.
 This behaviour can be changed - see the innodb_corrupt_table_action system variable.

 Try to set innodb_force_recovery to 1 and start mariadb.
 If that fails, try a value of "2".
 If a value of 2 works, then there is a chance the only corruption you have experienced is within the innodb "undo logs".
 If that gets mariadb started, you should be able to dump your database with mysqldump.
 You can verify any other issues with any tables by running "mysqlcheck --all-databases".

-If you were able to successfully dump your databases, or had previously known good backups, drop your database(s) from my mariadb command line like "DROP yourdatabase".
+If you were able to successfully dump your databases, or had previously known good backups, drop your database(s) from the mariadb command line like "DROP DATABASE yourdatabase".
 Stop mariadb.
-Go to /var/lib/mysql (or where ever your mysql data directory is located) and "rm -i ib*".
-Start mariadb, create the database(s) you dropped (CREATE yourdatabase), and then import your most recent dumps: "mysql < mydatabasedump.sql"
+Go to /var/lib/mysql (or whereever your mysql data directory is located) and "rm -i ib*".
+Start mariadb, create the database(s) you dropped ("CREATE DATABASE yourdatabase"), and then import your most recent dumps: "mysql < mydatabasedump.sql"